yohaybn/Israeli-Financial-Overview/docs/system_design_document.md

 4. **Browser Orchestration**: Puppeteer fires up Chromium.
 It navigates to the financial portals, handles multi-factor auth (like One Zero OTP SMS tokens), and extracts transaction records.
 5. **Real-time Progress Streaming**: WebSocket events (Socket.io) push exact step definitions (e.g., `START_SCRAPING`, `LOGGING_IN`, `LOGIN_SUCCESS`) to the frontend, preventing the user from feeling left in the dark during slow scraping operations.
 6. **Data Deduplication (Idempotency Engine)**:
-   To prevent duplicating transactions across overlaps, Mabat Kalkli implements a **Precedence-Based Idempotency Engine** in `shared/src/transactionId.ts`:
+   To prevent duplicating transactions across overlaps, Mabat Kalkli implements a **Precedence-Based Idempotency Engine**:
    * **Rule 1: Scraper/Bank ID preservation**: If the bank provides a stable, unique reference ID (e.g., reference numbers), it is preserved.
    * **Rule 2: External Hashing**: If a stable transaction identifier is available but needs structure, the system builds an external key:
      $$\text{key} = \text{"v1|ext|" + provider + "|" + accountNumber + "|" + externalId}$$
      and hashes it using MD5.
    * **Rule 3: Content-Based Hashing**: If no external ID exists, it hashes the core transaction properties:
      $$\text{key} = \text{date} \mathbin{\Vert} \text{amount} \mathbin{\Vert} \text{description} \mathbin{\Vert} \text{accountNumber}$$
-     To handle legitimate duplicate charges (e.g., two identical coffees bought at the same merchant on the same day), the ingestion engine keeps an ordinal map of the batch.
+     To handle legitimate duplicate charges (e.g., two identical purchases at the same merchant on the same day), the ingestion engine keeps an ordinal map of the batch.
 The first transaction receives `MD5(key)`, the second receives `MD5(key + "|1")`, and so on.
    * **Database Insertion**: The generated ID serves as the Primary Key in SQLite.
 Using `INSERT OR IGNORE`, duplicate transactions are discarded on-write, making ingestion completely idempotent.
 7. **Post-Scrape Pipeline**: After saving raw data, the pipeline executes:
    * **AI Categorization**: Runs Gemini AI to label transaction categories.
 It writes matching descriptions to a `categories_cache` database table to minimize future API costs.